 In this Article

-Pregnancy brings with itself numerous changes in the body which may lead to unintended consequences.
-During pregnancy, your skin stretches extensively to make way for an enlarging uterus and to accommodate your baby.
-However, this may result in an itching session and you may want to itch your body parts, particularly your tummy.
-You may want to use a hydrocortisone cream to put an end to the itching sensation, however, applying hydrocortisone cream during pregnancy may not be the safest option.
+Pregnancy brings with itself numerous changes in a woman’s body which may lead to unwanted consequences.
+During pregnancy, your skin will stretch extensively to make way for an enlarging uterus and to accommodate the baby.
+However, this may result in an itching sensation and you may be tempted to itch your body parts, particularly your tummy.
+Hydrocortisone cream is an anti-itch cream that can provide you with relief, however, topical application of hydrocortisone cream during pregnancy may not be the safest option.

 What Is Hydrocortisone?

-Hydrocortisone is a shortened form of the hydrocortisone cream.
-It is a form of medication which makes use of steroids to treat certain skin conditions.
-It also falls under the ‘C’ category of pregnancy-related medicines, which makes it a harmful substance for the foetus, even in its lowest strength.
-This is the very reason why a doctor’s recommendation is highly suggested before it is used.
+Hydrocortisone, cortisone, or hydrocortisone cream is a form of medication which has steroids in it, which helps treat certain skin conditions.
+This cream falls under the ‘C’ category of pregnancy-related medicines, which makes it a harmful substance for the foetus, even in its lowest strength.
+This is the very reason why a doctor’s recommendation is highly required before using it.

-Since hydrocortisone treats various skin conditions, it is a primary choice of medication, even among pregnant women.
-The instances of suffering from eczema or dermatitis, along with swelling of the skin, redness and rashes are high in pregnancy.
-The weather can further aggravate it due to increased sweating.
-Hydrocortisone can treat this condition.
-Hydrocortisone also provides relief from skin allergies, itching, redness, and rashes.
+Since hydrocortisone cream treats various skin conditions, it is a primary choice of medication, even among pregnant women.
+The instances of suffering from eczema or dermatitis, along with swelling of the skin, redness, and rashes are high in pregnancy.
+And if a woman sweats during pregnancy, these skin problems might exacerbate.
+Using hydrocortisone cream can provide relief from various skin problems like skin allergies, itching, redness, and rashes.
 However, this cream should be used only after consulting with a doctor.

 Is It Important to Consult a Doctor Before Using Cortisone Cream during Pregnancy?

-There are certain doctors who may use hydrocortisone cream with pregnant women, depending on the condition of their pregnancy and the area where the cream needs to be applied.
+Sometimes, a doctor might suggest hydrocortisone cream to a pregnant woman, depending on the condition of her pregnancy and the area where the cream needs to be applied.
 However, the application of any kind of topical corticosteroid should not be taken lightly.
-Doctors too look for alternatives to hydrocortisone cream.
-Also, the over-the-counter availability of hydrocortisone should not be an invitation to start using it on your tummy and breasts right away.
-Let your doctor examine your skin condition and recommend you a remedy accordingly.
+Although the hydrocortisone cream is available over-the-counter, it does not mean that you can use it on your tummy and breasts without consulting your doctor.
+If you have any skin problem during pregnancy, let your doctor examine your skin condition and recommend you a remedy accordingly.
+Chances are your doctor will suggest you a better alternative to hydrocortisone cream.

-However, usage of this cream in a higher strength for extended durations does pose a strong risk in affecting the development of the foetus.
-A possibility has been established in the occurrence of a suppression in the adrenal cortex of the foetus.
+There is a high risk of hydrocortisone being a harmful substance for the growing baby.
+Drugs can easily find their way to the placenta once they enter the body.
+Usage of this cream in a higher strength for an extended duration can affect the development of the foetus.
+A possibility has been established in the occurrence of suppression in the adrenal cortex of the foetus.

 Remedies for Itching